hritesh-saha/Workflare/README.md

 # WorkFlare - Job Portal for Recruiters and Applicants

-WorkFlare is a modern job portal designed to simplify and streamline the hiring process.
-It caters to both recruiters and job seekers, providing intuitive interfaces for posting jobs, managing applications, and tracking opportunities in real-time.
+WorkFlare is a dynamic job portal designed for both recruiters and applicants.
+It streamlines the hiring process by allowing recruiters to post jobs, manage applications, and connect with top talent, while enabling job seekers to search, apply, and track opportunities with ease — all in one platform.

 ## Features